eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 ### Service discovery

 The underlying gRPC channel is provided and managed by the `Service` base class of the SDK.
-It is also responsible for routing the method invocation to the service through *dapr* middleware.
+It is also responsible for routing the method invocation to the service through the *dapr* middleware.
 As a result, a `dapr-app-id` has to be assigned to every `Service`, so that *dapr* can discover the corresponding vehicle services.
 This `dapr-app-id` has to be specified as an environment variable named `<service_name>_DAPR_APP_ID`.

 ## Fluent query & rule construction